 Featured stories from our participants:

 The Pledge: Micha Thau took the course while at the Shalhevet High School in Los Angeles.
-Through his internship at Eshel, an organization which works to create community and acceptance for LGBTQ Jews and their families in Orthodox communities, he took JOIN’s online course.
+Through his internship at Eshel, an organization that works to create community and acceptance for LGBTQ Jews and their families in Orthodox communities, he took JOIN’s online course.
 Using skills from the course, he decided to create “The Pledge” which includes a series of promises Jewish high schools can take to protect gay and lesbian students.

-Like Daughter, Like Mother: Stephanie Kogan, mother of community organizer Elana Kogan, took JOIN’s online course,in Spring 2016.
+Like Daughter, Like Mother: Stephanie Kogan, mother of community organizer Elana Kogan, took JOIN’s online course, in Spring 2016.
 In this piece, Stephanie shares how the course has impacted and strengthened the work she is doing, and about the special experience of taking this course as the parent of an organizer.

 “Let’s be bold”: A story of two JOIN trained leaders: Stephanie Blumenkranz, formerly the Assistant Director at the Jewish Women’s Foundation of New York (JWFNY) and now at the Hadassah Foundation, and Julie Sissman is a member of JWFNY’s New York Metropolitan Grants and Advocacy Committees.
 Using skills from the online course, they worked with JWFNY to adopt a groundbreaking policy stating they will only accept grant applications from organizations with a high standard of paid parental leave policies.
 They are the first foundation in the Jewish and secular communities to establish a criterion of this type.